Why Building Muscle Is A Non-Negotiable For Women After 30

 • Reduces the likelihood of excess energy being stored as fat

-This becomes increasingly important as women move toward perimenopause, when estrogen fluctuations can impair carbohydrate tolerance and increase central fat storage.
+This becomes increasingly important as women move toward perimenopause (late 30s -40s), when estrogen fluctuations can impair carbohydrate tolerance and increase central fat storage.

 Resistance training has been shown to improve metabolic health even without significant weight loss, making it a powerful tool for women who feel “stuck” despite eating well and exercising regularly.